 If you want to learn a new skill the good news is there are loads of learning options at your fingertips and lots of them are free or offer a free trial.
-A quick online search is a good place to start, but here’s a few ideas to get you going:
+A quick online search is a good place to start, but here are a few ideas to get you going:

 - Not just the home of cute cats, YouTube is actually packed with useful stuff too.
 Check out free how-to films and tutorials on subjects ranging from Photoshop to pattern cutting

 - Do you struggle with figures?
-If you didn’t like maths at school, it can annoying to discover it does have its uses.
-Strength in Numbers helps you learn the maths needed for everyday life – from checking you’ve been paid to estimating time.
+If you didn’t like maths at school, it can be annoying to discover it does have its uses.
+The National Numeracy Challenge helps you learn the maths needed for everyday life – from checking you’ve been paid to estimating time.
 Take the challenge check-up to identify the skills you need to work on, then follow the learning guide and reach your target

 - Want to boost your digital skills?
 Treehouse offers online courses in web design, coding and business and has a free 7-day trial

 Free online courses from top universities

 Ready to get your teeth into something a little more weighty?
 Try a Massive Open Online Course – better known as a MOOC.
 These free online courses from top universities give you the chance to try a subject and learn wherever and whenever suits you.
 Courses are short – two to three hours a week over three to six weeks is fairly typical – and are suitable for beginners.
 There’s no shortage of subjects – options include robotics, fairy tales and Dutch, as well as practical options such as writing job applications.
 Find out more at Future Learn or The Open University’s OpenLearn.